ngeshlew/electricity-tracker/README.md

 **Built with ❤️ for energy efficiency, sustainability, and AI-powered insights**

-*Track your electricity usage, optimize your consumption, and save money with intelligent analytics and personalized recommendations.*
+*Track your electricity usage, optimize your consumption, and save money with intelligent analytics and personalized recommendations.*# Railway deployment trigger